barryclark/jekyll-now/about.md

 is to apply the skills I have acquired in developing interesting features.

-The main intention behind this blog is to deepen my understanding of the subject, improve my writing skills and also to share my knowledge with people in my circle.
+The main intention of this blog is to deepen my understanding of the subject, improve my writing skills and also to share my knowledge with people in my circle.

 ---